1. Is there any legislation relating to working from home in your country?

 17. Do employees remain in the previous social security system during remote work abroad?

-Under PRC law, all Chinese employees employed by Chinese employers are required to participate in China’s social security system at the place where the Chinese employer is registered, regardless of where the employees perform work, either at home or abroad.
+Under PRC law, all Chinese employees employed by Chinese employers are required to participate in China’s social security system at the place where the Chinese employer is registered, regardless of where the employees perform work, whether at home or abroad.

 18. What applies in terms of tax law to short-term remote work abroad, especially after or before a holiday?